Session 07-06 - Contingency Tables

 1. State Bayes’ Theorem.

-3. What’s the difference between sensitivity and PPV?
+3. What’s the difference between the true positive rate and the Positive Predictive Value?

-4. If PPV is low but NPV is high, what does this tell us about the test?
+4. If the Positive Predictive Value is low but the Negative Predictive Value is high, what does this tell us about the test?

 Homework Discussion - 12 Minutes